She apparently wouldn’t stay dead. The Mercy Brown vampire was roaming the streets and taking lives.

 Arguably one of the main culprits for these beliefs was Tuberculosis (aka TB), an illness that was usually fatal to victims in the 19th century.
 One common symptom was a significant weight loss, giving the impression that life was being slowly sucked out of the patient.
 Very little medically accurate information was known about the disease.

-In the 1880s, Mary fell ill with TB, then known as Consumption, and quickly died.
+In the 1880s, Mary fell ill with Tuberculosis, then known as Consumption, and quickly died.
 The eldest daughter Mary Olive died from the same disease in 1888.
-Tragically, the son Edwin became ill in 1890, but did not die immediately.
+Tragically, the son Edwin became ill in 1890 but did not die immediately.

 In the meantime, another daughter, Mercy, contracted the disease and died in January of 1892.

 Three deaths (and Edwin ill) seemed to be more than mere coincidence to the villagers.
 After much discussion, it was decided in March to exhume the three Brown family members who had died and see if one of them was responsible for the ill fate of the family.